intrig/ict/multivector.md

 Notice the automatic conversion from one type of cursor to another.

-There are no special operations for the linear cursor other than those of an input iterator.
+There are no operations for the linear cursor other than those of an input iterator.

 ## <a name="multivector"/> multivector&lt;T&gt;